aazizmegna/aazizmegna/README.md

 Frontend Developer
 ------------------

 An innovative and fast-learning full-stack developer with 4 years of experience building and maintaining responsive websites in the IT industry.
-Proficiency in Javascript, Typescript, React, Ionic and API integration.
+Proficiency in Javascript, Typescript, React, Ionic, Nodejs, GraphQL and API integration.
 Passionate about usability, reusable components and has working knowledge of Adobe XD and Figma.

 * 🌍  I'm based in Istanbul
 * 🖥️  See my portfolio at [abdelazizkamo](http://abdelkamo-4e116.web.app/)